GodotSteam/GodotSteam-Docs/docs/tutorials/achievement_icons.md

 ## :material-file-document-check: Prerequisites
 ==}

 Before you can get achievement icons you first need to have retrieved the user's stats from Steam.
 This is done by default when initializing Steam, but can optionally be disabled.
 This tutorial assumes that you have already received the user stats.
-See [requestCurrentStats()](../classes/user_stats.md#requestcurrentstats) for more information if needed.
+Starting in **SDK 1.61 (GodotSteam 3.27 / 4.12)**, this is now done automatically by the Steam client so you should be good to go.

 {==
 ## :material-database: Getting the Handle and Buffer